 Questions and comments from the public shall be limited to the subject under consideration.
-Depending upon the extent of the agenda, and the number of persons desiring to speak on an issue, the Mayor may, at the beginning of the hearing, limit testimony to three (3) minutes per individual. and five (5) minutes per an individual representing a group of citizens or organization.
+Depending upon the extent of the agenda, and the number of persons desiring to speak on an issue, the Mayor may, at the beginning of the hearing, limit testimony to three (3) minutes per individual.

 Applicants and/or appellants desiring to address the City Council shall limit their presentation to ten (10) minutes.
 The Mayor or Presiding Officer will call forward individuals who wish to address the City Council.
 At the discretion of the Mayor, two or more speakers may be called at a time to help facilitate the public testimony.